ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 #### Bug Fixes

-##### GraphQL Package
-- Allow enums as input parameters in resource functions
-- Fix service hanging when service type array is returned
-- Fix stack overflow when types have recursive references
-- Fix incorrect values returning from `enumValues` field
-- Fix validating non-existing fields in service types
-- Fix invalidation of queries when a defaultable parameter is not provided
-- Fix `LIST` of `NON_NULL` types not showing correctly in introspection
-- Fix incorrect location value in fragments when returning an error
-- Fix query depth validation ignoring the fragment depth
-- Fix service crashing when unnamed union type is returned
-- Fix hanging of the service when an enum array is returned

-##### HTTP Package
-- Prepend resource path argument of client method with a forward slash if not added.

-##### WebSub Package
-- Fix the listener initialization with inline configs compiler plugin error

-##### WebSubHub Package
-- Fix the listener initialization with inline configs compiler plugin error

-##### TCP Package
-- Fix the secure listener initialization failure when ciphers are not configured.

 To view bug fixes, see the [GitHub milestone for Swan Lake Beta1](https://github.com/ballerina-platform/ballerina-standard-library/issues?q=is%3Aclosed+is%3Aissue+milestone%3A%22Swan+Lake+Beta1%22+label%3AType%2FBug).

 ### Code to Cloud Updates